-Access can be an issue sometimes, literally getting around the office, so then you can cram desks in, and it can be hard to get around.
-You should ideally leave at least a meter between desks and access ways, so people can get around and obviously keeping this, things like fire escapes, clear it will be very important.
+Access can be an issue sometimes, literally getting around the office.
+So then you can cram desks in, and it can be hard to get around.
+You should ideally leave at least a meter between desks and access ways, so people can get around.
+And obviously keeping this, things like fire escapes, clear will be very important.

 So these are actually the employers sanitary conveniences.

 Very official title there, I like that.
-So what’s going on in the toilet then, do you don’t have to describe everything to us he was in here there are some parts that don’t need discussing, but what should you be looking out for?
+So what’s going on in the toilet then.
+You don’t have to describe everything to us.
+In here there are some parts that don’t need discussing, but what should you be looking out for?